switchupcb/disgo/README.md

-# Create a Discord Bot in Go
+# Create a Discord Bot using Go

 [![Go Doc](https://img.shields.io/badge/godoc-reference-5272B4.svg?style=for-the-badge&logo=appveyor&logo=appveyor)](https://pkg.go.dev/github.com/switchupcb/disgo)
 [![License](https://img.shields.io/github/license/switchupcb/disgo.svg?style=for-the-badge)](https://github.com/switchupcb/disgo/blob/main/LICENSE)

+**Disgo** helps you create a Discord Bot using the Go programming language.

+## What is Disgo?

 **Disgo** is a [Discord API](https://discord.com/developers/docs/reference) Wrapper designed to be flexible, performant, secure, and thread-safe.
-Disgo aims to provide every feature in the Discord API along with optional rate limiting, structured logging, shard management, and caching.
-Use the only Go module to provide a **100% one-to-one implementation** of the Discord API.
+Disgo provides every feature in the Discord API along with optional rate limiting, structured logging, shard management, and caching.

 _This repository is STABLE.
 For more information, read the [roadmap](/_contribution/CONTRIBUTING.md#roadmap)._

-## A Next Generation Discord API Wrapper
+### A Next Generation Discord API Wrapper

-High-quality code merits easy development.

-Disgo uses developer operations to stay up-to-date with the ever-changing Discord API.
-- Code generation provides a clean implementation for every request and event.
-- Data race detection is run on an integration test _that covers the entire Discord API_ to ensure that Disgo is safe for concurrent usage.

-In addition, **Disgo provides the following exclusive features**.
+Use the only Go module to provide a **100% one-to-one horizontally scalable implementation** of the Discord API.

+Your development is also simplified with these exclusive features.

 - [EVERY Rate Limit (Global, Per Route, Per Resource, Custom, Gateway)](_contribution/concepts/REQUESTS.md#what-is-a-rate-limit)
 - [Automatic Gateway Intent Calculation](_contribution/concepts/EVENTS.md#what-is-a-gateway-intent)
 - [Selective Event Processing](_contribution/concepts/EVENTS.md#selective-event-processing)

 _Disgo uses [NO reflection or type assertion](_contribution/concepts/EVENTS.md#how-it-works)._

+### A Next Generation Development Process

+Disgo uses developer operations to stay up-to-date with the ever-changing Discord API.
+- Code generation provides an optimal implementation for every request and event.
+- Data race detection is run on _an integration test covering the entire Discord API_ to make Disgo safe for concurrent usage.

 ## Table of Contents